Policy & Program Team

 Special Projects Manager

 Renee is an experienced green business professional.
 She also writes a green advice column called “Ask Renee” for NUVO/Indiana Living Green.
 She received a 2009 Sustainability Award from the Mayor’s Office for her Rush Hour Recycling events where more than 75 tons of electronics and cardboard were recycled and was recognized by Hoosier Environmental Council as the 2013 Green Business Advocate of the Year.
 At HEC, Renee has been instrumental in growing and developing a partnership with Aveda in support of clean water initiatives, and in organizing the annual Greening the Statehouse event.
 Currently, Renee leads HEC’s Green Business program, an emerging green business initiative.

 Sharlene is helping to expand and deepen HEC’s network of relationships, and working to increase financial and advocacy support for HEC’s mission.
 Sharlene has experience working in the private sector and as a field organizer with public interest organizations in both Indiana and Ohio.
-She holds a BA from Kent State University and an MPA in nonprofit management from Indiana University’s SPEA, where she worked with the IU Office of Sustainability and gained field experience in stream and terrestrial ecology and environmental management.
+She holds a BA in Political Science from Kent State University and an MPA in nonprofit management from Indiana University’s SPEA, where she worked with the IU Office of Sustainability and gained field experience in stream and terrestrial ecology and environmental management.
+Sharlene also enjoys volunteering as an animal welfare advocate and ambassador within the SPEA alumni network.
+She has lived in South Bend and Bloomington and now resides in the Englewood neighborhood of Indianapolis.

 Sharlene can be reached at firstname.lastname@example.org and (317) 685-8800, ext.
 116

 (Sharlene sometimes calls HEC’s friends and supporters from (574) 248-4401, a “Skype for Business” outcall-only line.)

 Jeni is responsible for organizing the Hoosier Environmental Council’s biggest public event, the annual Greening the Statehouse, and is a part of HEC’s donor engagement team.
 Voted “most likely to save the world” by her high school classmates, Jeni has had long-standing interests in sustainability.
 She is an accomplished entrepreneur, with a drive for self-study of ecological issues, from native and invasive plants to wildlife and local water ecology.
 Jeni has degrees in business and Spanish from Indiana University.

 Jeni can be reached at email@example.com or (317) 685-8800, ext.
 105.